A Page of Madness: Plot

-Sometime later, one of the patients begins dancing, exciting the others, who begin to cheer her on.
+Months later, one of the patients begins dancing, exciting the others, who begin to cheer her on.
 In the ensuing commotion, one of the patients accidentally hits the janitor's wife and a fight breaks out.
-The hospital staff soon manage to stop the brawl, with the head doctor reprimanding the janitor for his actions.
-These events cause the janitor to experience a number of fantasies, as he slowly loses control of the border between dreams and reality.
+The hospital staff soon manage to stop the brawl.
+These events cause the janitor to experience a number of delusions, as he slowly loses the ability to determine fantasy from reality.
 He first has a daydream about winning a chest of drawers in a lottery that he could give to his daughter as part of her dowry.
-When his daughter comes to tell him that her marriage is in trouble, he thinks about taking his wife away from the asylum to hide her existence.
+When his daughter comes to tell him that her marriage is in trouble, he thinks about taking his wife away from the asylum.
 He also fantasizes about killing the head doctor, but the vision gets out of hand as a bearded inmate is seen marrying his daughter.

-The janitor finally dreams of distributing noh masks to the inmates, providing them with happy faces while he dons an okina (old man) mask.
+The janitor finally fantasizes about distributing noh masks to the inmates, providing them with happy faces while he dons an okina (old man) mask.
 Later the janitor is shown once again mopping the floors of the asylum, no longer able to visit his wife's ward because he lost the keys (picked up by the doctor).
-He sees the bearded inmate pass by, who bows to him for the first time, as if bowing to his father-in-law.
+He sees the bearded inmate pass by, who bows to him for the first time, perhaps as if bowing to his father-in-law, or perhaps to confirm that everything he now believes to have been fantasy, might have actually occurred.